chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL03/README.md

 - Go into the Kanban Website
 - All the prompts should pop up once the website loads
 - The first prompt should ask you for a title
 - The second prompt should ask you for a description
 - The third prompt should ask you for a status
 - Enter the title of your first task & click OK it should take you to the next prompt
 - Enter your Description of the task and click OK
 - Enter a status such as (TODO, DOING DONE) and click OK
 - If an invalid status is entered it will give you alert prompt
 - The Alert prompt should say 'Invalid status.
 Please enter "TODO, DOING or DONE"
+- Go to you to your dev tools to check the output messages
-- If you have chosen the status "DONE" the task should appear in the console
+- Completed tasks should appear in the console as such "Completed Tasks:"
-- If you have chosen the status "TODO" or "DOING" a motivational message will pop up in the console
+- All arrays will appear in console log such as "All tasks"

 ---